nguyentruongtuan/icommerce/README.md

 docker-compose up -d
 ```

-Then just wait for docker build
+Then just wait for docker finish the build

 ## Testing